smancill/vim-config/README.md

 This is a distribution of Vim plugins and configurations to use VIM for development.
 It is a replacement of my
-[old config](https://github.com/smancill/Vimfiles), and it uses [NeoBundle][NeoBundle] to have a well organized Vim directory and to manage the plugins automatically.
+[old config](https://github.com/smancill/Vimfiles), and it uses [vim-plug][vim-plug] to have a well organized Vim directory and to manage the plugins automatically.
 The plugins are listed in `bundle.vim`, which is sourced by `.vimrc`.